 London, United Kingdom

 May 30-June 7, 2015

-The 2015 version of this course represents the 17th year St. Thomas has offered risk management and insurance-related courses in London.
-London is the appropriate venue for a number of reasons.
-Principally, the London risk and insurance market is the only truly global risk market where the widest range of international risk issues are evaluated and addressed.
-As such, it is home to many of the world’s top risk experts and thus presents students with an economical way to have the broadest exposure to many leaders in the field — not just from the UK, but from the rest of Europe as well; in past years we have had guest speakers from Denmark, Finland, the Netherlands, Belgium, France, Germany, Poland and Portugal.
-It must also be noted that not only is London the leading global risk management center right now, but has been so for over 300 years.
+The 2015 version of this course represents the 19th time St. Thomas has offered a risk management and insurance-related course in London.
+London is the appropriate venue for this course because the London risk and insurance market is the only truly global risk market, where the widest range of international risk issues are evaluated and addressed.
+As such, it is home to many of the world’s top risk experts and thus presents students with an economical way to have the broadest exposure to many leaders in the field.
+It must also be noted that London not only is the leading global risk management center, it has been the leading center for over 300 years.
 These historical foundations present students with a particularly enriching opportunity to understand present day challenges through the lens of the centuries-old evolution of risk management and the risk industry.

 Dr. Peter C. Young, Professor

 Students should be in good academic standing in their program and eligible to enroll in elective courses or receive instructor permission.
 Prior or concurrent enrollment in Enterprise Risk Management (MGMT 751) or International Business (MGMT 805) would enhance your London experience.